DavidAppleyard.com

 troop + troupe (1) A troop is a cavalry unit under the command of a captain.

-(2) Troops are a large collection of soldiers forming a fighting force.
+(2) Troops are a large contingent of soldiers forming a fighting force.

 (3) A troop of animals or people is a group of them.